On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Preliminaries and notations

 Let us turn to the second item.
 The fundamental group of a graph of groups surjects onto the fundamental group of the underlying graph.
 The condition in Item \ref{item: fund group in amenable case} implies the amenability of $\BSo(m,n)$.
-It thus cannot surject onto a non-amenable free group. \end{proof}
+Its subgroups thus cannot surject onto a non-amenable free group. \end{proof}